MV Kaleetan

-The MV Kaleetan is a Super-class ferry operated by Washington State Ferries.
+MV Kaleetan is a Super-class ferry operated by Washington State Ferries.

 The Kaleetan (meaning arrow in Chinook) is named for a mountain peak northwest of Snoqualmie Pass.
-She can hold 144 vehicles, and 1868 passengers.
-She is in the third largest class of Washington State Ferries.
-She was built by National Steel and Shipbuilding in San Diego in 1967.
+It can hold 144 vehicles, and 1868 passengers.
+It is in the third largest class of Washington State Ferries.
+It was built by National Steel and Shipbuilding in San Diego in 1967.

 The Kaleetan went into service in early 1968 serving the Seattle-Bainbridge Island route.
-She was replaced by the Spokane in 1973 and moved north to the Anacortes-San Juan Islands route.
-She remained in the San Juans, until 1999, when she got a midlife upgrade.
+It was replaced by the Spokane in 1973 and moved north to the Anacortes-San Juan Islands route.
+It remained in the San Juans, until 1999, when it got a midlife upgrade.

 Since its midlife overhaul, the Kaleetan has generally been assigned to the Seattle-Bremerton route, with periodic assignments in the San Juans when necessitated by maintenance schedules.